 Best time to go: 11/15 - 03/01

-DC hosts a number of great outdoor ice rinks that open up in November and stay open through February.
+DC hosts a number of great outdoor ice skating rinks that open up in November and stay open through February.
 A few (such as the Capitals Iceplex) stay open throughout the year.
 When there’s not enough snow for sledding or enough cold to freeze your favorite ourdoor rink, you can always find a good place to slide inside.

 With small crowds (especially on a Sunday morning), Pentagon Row is the ideal place to learn if you have your own skates.
 Although the Pentagon Row does rent out skates, they are easily the most uncomfortable skates I’ve ever put on and our legs looked like bruised avocados when we peeled them off.
 Someone must have gotten a really good deal on these.
 This is also the most convenient public transportation option as it is just steps from the Pentagon City Metro Station.